Author’s Guidelines for Presenters at the Galvanizers Association Conference

 Important dates to remember

-Submit an abstract of your proposed paper / presentation to the Galvanizers Association on the website under the header 2018 Meeting / Presentation Information / Abstract Submission .
+Submit an abstract of your proposed paper / presentation to the Galvanizers Association on the website under the header 2019 Meeting / Presentation Information / Abstract Submission .
 Limit the title to less than 8 words; list Author(s), first author is the presenter and main GA contact.
-Limit the abstract to 500 words and include objective, methods, results and conclusions.
+Upload your the abstract in .pdf or .ppt format and include objective, methods, results and conclusions.
 The program committee will select from those abstracts submitted to determine the papers to be presented.
-Presenters will be notified by April 15th.
+Presenters will be notified by April 19th.
 Your session chairman’s contact details will be included in the email sent to you if your paper is accepted by the program committee.

 May 15 Speaker Biography